Micki McCabe, DVM, DACVIM, CVA

 When we looked at how to decrease our medical waste, we consulted with our local recycling centers.
 We were then able to focus on the items that were most worth our efforts when it came to sorting our trash.
 It turns out the local centers will accept irrigant bottles and syringe casings, since these are not technically medical waste.
 We collect these #4’s and 5’s separate from the #1 and 2 plastics accepted by the city curbside pickup, and we bring them directly to the recycling center.

 What really helped encourage recycling was that we put containers for these plastics and for paper EVERYWHERE.
 That was the key.
 No one is going to walk around the hospital to put a syringe case in a single bucket.
 Making it easy really encourages people to sort every scrap.
 In the OR, the staff has been amazing at decreasing garbage by recycling all packaging, whether from peel pouches, gloves, implants, foil from the scalpel blade package and suture material packaging.
 Most paper outside the OR can also be recycled, assuming it is clean.
 Don’t forget pet food cans!

-Other green improvements that we have implemented at VSA and VMS include moving toward videoconferencing between all four of our facilities.
+Other green improvements that we have implemented at SAGE include moving toward videoconferencing between all four of our facilities.
 This saves time, gas, and most importantly, improves quality of life for doctors who no longer have to travel to meet in one facility after a full workday.
-VSA also utilizes Priuses for transportation to many of their mobile surgeries.
+SAGE also utilizes Priuses for transportation to many of their mobile surgeries.
 Other ideas that might be worth considering include encouraging bicycle commuting, carpooling, and even reminding staff about Spare the Air days when they arise.